samsung-cnct/kraken-lib/README.md

 _Optional step_

-In order to feel a bit more confident things are working, try having helm install a new service, like the K8S dashboard
+You can try having helm install a new service, such as the Kubernetess dashboard

 ##### Find Kubernetes Dashboard Version